-Of course, everyone’s costs will be different, and this post makes some assumptions.
-However, these have been the costs that I have found to be comfortable over my past five years in South Korea.
+Of course, everyone’s costs will differ, and this post makes some assumptions.
+However, these have been the costs I have found comfortable over my past five years in South Korea.
 It will be possible to make your costs less if needed.

 The costs in the table above will allow for some nice benefits.
-For example, an unlimited phone plan is included in the price – something that isn’t essential for many people.
+For example, an unlimited phone plan is included in the price, which isn’t essential for many people.